 In 1924, another change to the stop sign was made.
 Instead of a white sign with black letters, the stop sign was changed to black lettering on a yellow background by the National Conference on Street and Highway Safety.
 It stayed this way until 1954.
 This was the year the stop sign was officially changed to the modern white lettering on a red background in the Manual on Uniform Traffic Control Devices, the official standards on road signage.

 During the times between 1935 and 1971, the stop sign was revised many times, mostly dealing with reflection and height.
 Finally, in 1971, the law on what a stop sign should be was passed, right down to the width of the white line around the sign, how high above the ground it should be, the length of the sign, and of course, the color.
 This is the sign we have today.

-Around the world, stop signs look relatively the same, except for Japan which uses a triangular sign.
+Stop signs look relatively the same around the world, except for Japan which uses a triangular sign.
 The only real difference is the wording on the sign.
-English speaking nations use the word “STOP” while other countries use their own language, and smartly so.
+English-speaking nations use the word “STOP” while other countries use their own language, and smartly so.
 Here’s a look below at stop signs from around the world.